 What measures should I take to prevent TBI?

+And of course after fall comes winter.
 Skiing and snowboarding are some of the most popular winter sports in the United States.
 More than 13.5 million Americans skied at least once in 2015 and nearly 7.7 million Americans snowboarded the same year.
 It’s hard enough to stay active during those cold winter months, simply saying you shouldn’t risk yourself by participating in these active sports is unrealistic.
 The most common type of traumatic brain injury is a concussion.
 If you or a loved one participates in winter sports, take precautions to prevent head injury.

 The CDC suggests that winter sports enthusiasts may be able to prevent head injuries by taking the following preventive measures: